Do Ansoo

-Do Ansoo, (دو آنسُو; Two Tears) is Pakistani film made in 1949 and released on 7 April 1950.
+Do Ansoo, (دو آنسُو; Two Tears) is a Pakistani film made in 1949 and released on 7 April 1950.
 Starring Santosh Kumar, M. Ajmal, Sabiha Khanum and Allauddin, it was the first directorial success of director Anwar Kamal Pasha.
+The story of the film was adapted from the novel of Pasha's father Hakim Ahmad Shuja, Baap Ka Gunah (transl.
+Father's Sin).

-The music was composed by Mubarak Ali, became an instant hit and Sheikh Lateef's Naubahar Films, as a result, got some recognition due to the film's success.
+The music was composed by Mubarak Ali.
+Do Ansoo became an instant hit and Sheikh Lateef's Naubahar Films, as a result, got some recognition due to the film's success.
 Do Ansoo attained a 25-week viewing after being released on 7 April 1950, rendering it the first ever Urdu language film to celebrate a silver jubilee in the new Pakistani film industry.